refractproject/refract-spec/README.md

 # Refract

-Refract is a a recursive data structure for expressing complex structures, relationships, and metadata.
+Refract is a recursive data structure for expressing complex structures, relationships, and metadata.

 ## Documents